 VERY MILD SPOILERS 😉

 The pair are competing for the hand of Miss Lydia Chadwick.
-She’s a wealthy heiress, pretty enough, but she pales in comparison to her much more sophisticated and unsurprisingly young stepmother.
-But, of course, stepmom is the wicked type, and she’s secretly sexing it up with Brig.
+She’s a wealthy heiress, pretty enough, but she pales in comparison to her more sophisticated and only slightly older young stepmother.

-On the other hand, Lydia is a woman of social conscience, as she tries to help orphans and prostitutes better their lot in lives.
-Unfortunately, Lydia’s charity work gets dangerous when a killer is on the loose, killing women on the streets.
+Lydia is a woman of social conscience.
+She tries to help orphans and prostitutes better their lot in lives.
+Unfortunately, Lydia’s charity work gets dangerous when a killer is on the loose, murdering women on the streets.

 Lydia lets Nathan and Brigham know she’s onto their game and is having none of it!
+She knows their flattery and claims of affection are false.
 She wants nothing to do with either of those fortune-seekers.

 Final Analysis of Sweet Fire

 There are multiple threads woven throughout Sweet Fire.
 Jo Goodman skillfully created a vast tapestry of characters that I cared about.
 Events led to a thrilling and satisfying conclusion.